Kushal2004/NdayResearch/Thread Execution Hijacking.md

     TH32CS_SNAPTHREAD, // Include all threads in the system 0 // Indicates the current process
 );
-Thread32First( // Obtains the first thread in the snapshot
+Bool Thread32First( // Obtains the first thread in the snapshot
     hSnapshot, // Handle of the snapshot
-    &threadEntry // Pointer to the THREADENTRY32 structure );
+    &threadEntry // Pointer to the THREADENTRY32 structure
+    // Describes an entry from a list of the threads executing in the system when a snapshot was taken.
+);

 while (Thread32Next( // Obtains the next thread in the snapshot